stuartellis/stuartellis-site-hugo/content/articles/jenkins-pipeline.md

 that you reference are installed on every Jenkins instance that you use for that job.

-If you maintain Jenkins version 1 systems you can install the Pipeline Plugin through the usual process.
+If you maintain Jenkins version 1 systems you will need to install the Pipeline Plugin through the usual process.
 It is automatically included in all new installations of Jenkins 2.